JCSDA/jedi-docs/docs/developer/building_and_testing/building_jedi.rst

 .. _git-config:

-Precursor: Git Configuration
+Precursor: System Configuration
 ----------------------------

 Before jumping into the actual building of JEDI, we highly recommend that you read this section.
 This information will let you avoid the need to enter your GitHub password many times during the JEDI build process, which can be annoying to say the least.
+And, it will allow you to avoid errors when using a bundle that requires multiple MPI threads.

 All JEDI repositories are stored and distributed by means of `GitHub <https://github.com>`_.
 If you have used :code:`git` before, then you probably already have a :code:`.gitconfig` configuration file in your home directory.
 If you have not already done so at some point in the past, you can create a git configuration file by specifying your GitHub username and email as follows: